 Sophie is the designer-extraordinaire behind Gung Ho: a London based sustainable fashion brand that aims to get people talking about current issues.
 Her sweatshirts sell like hotcakes, but the real showstoppers (in our humble opinion) are the details in her beautiful prints - on shirts, skirts and dresses.

 A beautiful sea-scape print shirt, for example, looks sweet and chic.
-But take a closer look at the print and you might notice some plastic bags floating amongst the turtles: a deliberate and thought provoking hidden message to get up talking about plastic waste in our oceans.
+But take a closer look at the print and you might notice some plastic bags floating amongst the turtles: a deliberate and thought-provoking hidden message to get us talking about plastic waste in our oceans.

 Sophie's creative approach to educating people about big issues is hugely inspiring, so we thought asking her some fun questions would be a nice way to spread the word about Gung Ho and sustainable fashion.

 Sophie (centre) and friends wearing Gung Ho designs.

 I recently got a dog so now I am a new morning person/dog walker, followed by cuppa and some toast!
 I am new to being a morning person as I am definitely a night owl naturally!

 I notoriously either have the biggest basket known to man as my handbag, or nothing at all and I am a pockets gal!
 With the bigger option it is normally the same contents too.. full of parcels, sketchbook, a laptop, keep cup /water bottle, headphones and maybe a crime thriller for the train.
 Now I also carry a large piece of wood for the dog too.Are you a carry-all tote or mini handbag kind of girl?